The Ritz Theatre|

 Why do you allow standing up in front during concerts?

 Our ushers are instructed to make every effort to keep people in their seats, but performers often encourage their fans to gather in front of the stage.
+We ask that you stay seated during the performance.

 What should I do if I'm being disturbed by the behavior of nearby patrons?